 - 2.1 Under the Coroners Act 2009 (the Act) a Coroner has the responsibility to investigate all reportable deaths.
 This investigation is conducted primarily so that a Coroner can answer questions that they are required to answer pursuant to the Act, namely: the identity of the person who died, when and where they died, and what was the cause and the manner of that person's death.
 All reportable deaths must be reported to a Coroner or to a police officer. - 2.2 Section 27(1)(a) of the Act provides that an inquest must be held if it appears to a coroner that a person has died, or might have died, as a result of homicide.
-In this case, the evidence gathered during the police investigation that took place established that BG had taken actions to cause Amelia's death on 9 January 2018.
-This meant that Amelia died as a result of homicide which made an inquest into her death mandatory.
-Due to the relationship between Amelia and BG, and the proximity of their deaths to one another, it was considered expedient to also hold an inquest into BG's death. - 2.3 In this context it should be recognised at the outset that the operation of the Act, and the coronial process in general, represents an intrusion by the State into what is usually one of the most traumatic events in the lives of family members who have lost a loved one.
+In this case, the evidence gathered during the police investigation that took place established that Amelia died as a result of homicide.
+This made the holding of an inquest mandatory. - 2.3 In this context it should be recognised at the outset that the operation of the Act, and the coronial process in general, represents an intrusion by the State into what is usually one of the most traumatic events in the lives of family members who have lost a loved one.
 At such times, it is reasonably expected that families will wish to grieve and attempt to cope with their enormous loss in private.
 That grieving and loss does not diminish significantly over time.
 Therefore, it should be acknowledged that both the coronial process and an inquest by their very nature unfortunately compels a family to re-live distressing memories several years after the trauma experienced as a result of a death, and to do so in a public forum. - 2.4 It should also noted at the outset that although the evidence gathered during a coronial investigation may give rise to the appearance that a person has died as a result of homicide, such a conclusion (if one is eventually made) does not impose any criminal liability on any person.
 Indeed, section 81(3) of the Act precludes a coroner from making a finding that indicates, or in any way suggests, that a criminal offence has been committed by any person.

-3. BG's life
+3. Amelia's life

 3.1 Inquests and the coronial process are as much about life as they are about death.
 A coronial system exists because we, as a community, recognise the fragility of human life and value enormously the preciousness of it.
 Understanding the impact that the death of a person has had on their family only comes from knowing something of that person's life and how the loss of that life has affected those who loved that person the most.
-Therefore it is extremely important to recognise and acknowledge BG's life in a brief, but hopefully meaningful, way.
+Therefore it is extremely important to recognise and acknowledge Amelia's life in a brief, but hopefully meaningful, way.